mattermost/docs/source/developer/interactive-dialogs.rst

 Support for generic error messages was added in Mattermost 5.18.

 Finally, once the request is submitted, we recommend the integration to respond with a system message or an ephemeral message confirming the submission.
 This should be a separate request back to Mattermost once the service has received and responded to a submission request from a dialog.
-This can be done either via `the REST API <https://api.mattermost.com/#tag/posts%2Fpaths%2F~1posts~1ephemeral%2Fpost>`_, or via the `Plugin API <https://developers.mattermost.com/extend/plugins/server/reference/#API.SendEphemeralPost>`_ if you are developing a plugin.
+This can be done either via `the REST API <https://api.mattermost.com/#tag/posts%2Fpaths%2F~1posts~1ephemeral%2Fpost>`_, or via the `Plugin API <https://developers.mattermost.com/extend/plugins/server/reference/#API.SendEphemeralPost>`_ if you're developing a plugin.

 .. note::

-  If the dialog is closed by clicking the "Cancel" button or by clicking the "X", no data will be submitted.
-If a user clicks away from the dialog, the dialog won’t close to prevent accidentally losing any answers they've made to an unsubmitted dialog.
+  If the dialog is closed by clicking **Cancel** or the **X**, no data will be submitted.
+If a user clicks away from the dialog, the dialog won’t close.
+This is to prevent accidentally losing any answers they've made to an unsubmitted dialog.

 Example
 -----------------------